-Most hotels don’t have normal dishes any more.
+Most hotels don’t have normal dishes anymore, especially in budget chains in the United States.
 So take a set from home to avoid the plastic cutlery in hotels.
 You can create a cute little set like one of these or just wrap them into a reusable tissue.

 Want more sustainable ideas for students?
 Here are my top zero waste school supplies!

 If you’re into drinks and stuff, why not make them yourself with your friends?
 It could even be a challenge!